Covid in Scotland: Your questions answered on life after level zero

 Are we able to return to the office on 10 August?
 Question from Stuart in Melrose

-The advice will continue to be work from home where possible.
+The advice will continue to be work from home where possible, although the government says it recognises some staff will start to return to offices "in line with staff wellbeing discussions and business need".

 Nicola Sturgeon said: "We will continue to advise home working where possible for now.